edulify/play-hikaricp.edulify.com/README.md

 ## Log SQL statements

-HikariCP does not offer (out of the box) a way to log SQL statements and it recommends that you use the log capacities of your database vendor.
+HikariCP does not offer (out of the box) a way to log SQL statements and it suggests that you use the log capacities of your database vendor.
 From HikariCP docs:

 > **Log Statement Text / Slow Query Logging**
 >